 How to Prevent New Windows 10 Build Installs

 As you probably noticed, Microsoft is installing new Windows 10 Technical Preview builds automatically via Windows Update.
-But if you don’t like this approach, and you want to stick with your current build, you can disable automatic installation of a new build with a couple of registry tweaks.
+But if you don’t like this approach, and you want to stick with your current build, you can disable the automatic installation of a new build with a couple of registry tweaks.
 Here’s how to prevent the new Windows 10 build from install.

 How to stop Insider builds on Windows 10